Diskcat

 Purpose

-In addition to creating a catalog listing, it has many options which can be used to enhance the forensic or E-Discovery process.
-For instance, creating a CRC or hash for each file.
-It can check the header of each file to determine file type or mislabled file.
-If the +H (upper case H) option is used, it will place in the output file ONLY those files which match the types of headers the user provided in the “header.fil”.
+Diskcat can check the header of each file to determine file type or mislabled file.
+This "header" check capability is old, and may not be sufficient to process current day headers.
+Test the capability if you want the header checks.
+If the +H (upper case H) option is used, it will place in the output file ONLY those files which match the types of headers the user provided in the “ header.fil”.
 As of August 2006, the user can also designate a "Category" to place each header in.
-The category option is extrememly useful for E-Discovery, in that the user can specify categories for every file type, or header type.

 Other programs could be run for personal directory maintainance.
 Diskcat could locate files over XX days old, and then run the ms-dos del command on those files to clean out the disk.